-Start Saving With Certificates in the New Year
+Start Saving With Certificates In The New Year

 What Is a Certificate?

-Certificates are similar to savings accounts in that you deposit money and earn interest.
+Certificates are similar to savings accounts in that you deposit money and earn dividends.
 But unlike savings accounts, certificates don’t let you withdraw or deposit money once you’ve opened them.
 Instead, you choose a specific length of time (the certificate’s term) when you deposit your money.
 In return, you get higher interest rates than you would on a traditional savings account.

 A certificate can be a commitment, because they have a minimum deposit amount and term length.
 PenFed’s Money Market Certificates require a $1,000 deposit, with terms ranging from 6 months to 7 years.
 PenFed also let you choose how your dividends are paid out each month: